LingmoOS/LingmoOS/shell/frameworks/sddm-kcm/README.md

 # sddm-kcm - Login Screen (SDDM) System Settings Module

-`sddm-kcm` is a KConfig Module (KCM) that integrates itself into KDE's System Settings and serves the purpose of configuring the Simple Desktop Display Manager (SDDM) - the recommended display manager for KDE Plasma.
+`sddm-kcm` is a KConfig Module (KCM) that integrates itself into KDE's System Settings and serves the purpose of configuring the Simple Desktop Display Manager (SDDM) - the recommended display manager for KDE Lingmo.

 The main features are the selection of an SDDM theme and setting/modifying its wallpaper.
 The KCM also supports KDE's Get Hot New Stuff (GHNS) feature, which  means it is possible to install (and remove) user-created SDDM themes hosted on [the KDE Store](https://store.kde.org/browse/cat/101/).

 The remainder of the options is geared towards affecting the login screen's behavior, such as enabling or disabling auto-login or setting the default session.

 Certain visual and behavioral discrepancies between the login screen and the desktop — which may present themselves due to the login screen's inability to access user files — can be alleviated with the use of the settings synchronization feature.
-The feature currently allows users to sync the Plasma color scheme, cursor theme, font, font rendering, NumLock preference, Plasma theme, and scaling DPI.
+The feature currently allows users to sync the Lingmo color scheme, cursor theme, font, font rendering, NumLock preference, Lingmo theme, and scaling DPI.

 # Installation